 The Department of Counselor Education and Family Studies faculty and leadership are committed to a mentoring model of developing counseling leaders.
-To promote facultystudent collaboration, each doctoral student is assigned to an advising committee consisting of two primary faculty advisors and one academic advising specialist when admitted to the doctoral program.
+To promote facultystudent collaboration, each doctoral student is assigned to an advising committee consisting of two faculty advisors and one academic advising specialist when admitted to the doctoral program.
 Students get to know and work with their advisors to plan and discuss their knowledge, skills, and performance in the doctoral program.
-Additionally, students collaborate with program faculty in various counselor education, supervision, research, scholarship and advocacy roles throughout their Ph.D.
+Additionally, students collaborate with program faculty in various counselor education, supervision, research, scholarship, and advocacy roles throughout their Ph.D.
 Program.
 Students are encouraged to connect with their advisors regularly.
+Students can find their advisor's names and contact information on the Offer of Admission to the Ph.D.
+Program and Learning Contract they receive upon acceptance to the Ph.D. program.